parthjdabhi/PhotoDoodle/app/NOTES.md

 Chunking works, but appears as if breakages occur during optimization, as if FIRST point in new inputStroke is lost...
 **Disabling optimization confirms hypothesis.
 Chunks meet up correctly.**

+Probably want to generate an input stroke programmatically which triggers this bug.

 # Drawing

 Performance is an issue.
-We probably want to render strokes to start backing bitmap.
+Need to partition strokes as drawn, each "finished" stroke should be rendered to backing store bitmap.

 - Have start statically-sized backing store bitmap.
 Say, start square enclosing the view, centered.
 - When drawing, the bitmap is drawn, and the current stroke is drawn on top.